confluentinc/cp-demo/docs/index.rst

 Use Case
 --------

-The use case is an |ak| event streaming application that processes real-time edits to real Wikipedia pages.
+The use case is an |ak-tm| event streaming application that processes real-time edits to real Wikipedia pages.

 .. figure:: images/cp-demo-overview.jpg
     :alt: image